Sambal Goreng Udang Peteh (petai)

-This is one of my favorite Indonesian dishes: Sambal Goreng Udang Petai or fried shrimps in chili salsa with petai beans.
-The shrimps remain super juicy and petai beans are one of the most special flavors I know.
+This is one of my favorite Indonesian dishes: Sambal Goreng Udang Petai with means: fried shrimps in chili salsa with stinky beans.
+The shrimps remain super juicy in this recipe.
+The petai beans are one of the most special flavors I know.

 Petai beans are amazing.
 They are also called stinky beans because they have a very specific strong smell.
-Petai beans have almost the smell of natural gas.
+Petai beans smell, strangely enough, like natural gas.
 The taste is difficult to describe.
 I would call it ‘extreme umami’; extremely savory.
-Petai beans make every dish in to something completely new.
+Petai beans make every dish into something completely new.

-Want to see all dishes with petai beans on this site?
+Want to see all dishes with petai beans?
 Here you will find them!

 I add to Beb’s recipe: